LLNL/lbann/docs/building_lbann.rst

 2. Once the installation has completed you can load the module file for LBANN with the following command

-    Build LBANN locally from source and build Hydrogen and Aluminum using the superbuild.
-See :ref:`here <building-with-the-superbuild>`
-    for a list and descriptions of all CMake flags known to LBANN's "Superbuild" build system.
-A representative CMake command line that expects :bash:`LBANN_HOME`, :bash:`LBANN_BUILD_DIR`,
-    :bash:`LBANN_INSTALL_DIR` environment variables might be:

     .. code-block:: console

         ml use <path to installation>/etc/modulefiles/
         ml load lbann-0.99.0

+    + Note If you need additional control when building LBANN locally from source and building Hydrogen and Aluminum using the superbuild then please look :ref:`here
+    <building-with-the-superbuild>` for a list and descriptions of all
+    CMake flags known to LBANN's "Superbuild" build system.

 The complete documentation for building LBANN directly with CMake can